Alcinzal/UnamWebPanelPlus/README.md

 This is a modified version of Unam's [UnamWebPanel](https://github.com/UnamSanctam/UnamWebPanel).

-## About

-I am pretty new to git and programming, therefore I must warn whoever decides to use this about incomplete, slow or bad code and possible security flaws.
-Use this version at own risk.

-I was initially going to do a pull request, but thought I should rather fork it since my code is pretty different from Unam's code, and I also ended up adding more options than I originally was gonna add.
-This project was started mainly for the purpose of being able to save statistics for longer periods of time, but I ended up adding a little bit more.

-And Unam if you are reading this, feel free to implement any of the features from this fork to your main project, and credit is not needed as I assume you will probably have to rewrite a lot of it.

 ## What is different?

 I have a video showcasing the panel.
-Miners and statistics pages are unchanged.
+Statistics pages is unchanged.
 The IP addresses shown in the video are fake, it's only testing data.
 Here is the video, sorry for the flickering:
+(this video is outdated)

 https://github.com/Alcinzal/UnamWebPanelPlus/assets/153958388/03144cbe-210d-443a-a33c-0dafddeb7eec

+### General

 * Added the XSS patch from https://github.com/UnamSanctam/UnamWebPanel/issues/317#issuecomment-1884683799
+* Database is different, includes a statistics table and a country column in the miners table.

+### Miners
+* Added a country column

 ### Configurations
 * Increased the height of the configurations boxes.